biomejs/biome/crates/biome_diagnostics/CONTRIBUTING.md

 The category may also require some special care if you're declaring a new one, since all diagnostic categories have to be statically registered you'll need to add it to `crates/biome_diagnostics_categories/src/categories.rs`

+`#[derive(Diagnostic)]` also works in enums.
+This assumes every variant of the enum contains a type that is themselves a diagnostic.